 Also, if you happened to purchase Lightroom 4 within the past 30 days, then if you like you can return it under Adobe’s Refund Policy and order Lightroom 5 instead.
 It’s not an official “grace period,” but it works.

-[UPDATE (Aug.
-2015) – These still work to download the older Captivate 7 trials.
-We also now have the all-new Captivate 9 Direct Download Links!]
+[UPDATE (April 2017) – These still work to download the old Captivate 7 trials.
+We also now have the all-new Captivate 2017 Direct Download Links!]

-In surprise news this morning Adobe introduced and announced the immediate availability of Captivate 7, a significant upgrade to its industry-leading eLearning authoring software for rapidly creating a wide range of interactive eLearning and HTML5-based mobile Learning content [see full details].
+In surprise news this morning, Adobe introduced and announced the immediate availability of Captivate 7, a major upgrade to its industry-leading eLearning authoring software for rapidly creating a wide range of interactive eLearning and HTML5-based mobile Learning content [see full details of the annoucement].

 [UPDATE (June 10th) – The Lightroom 5 final release is now shipping!]